 - Stay home if you are sick (and create a culture where this is encouraged in your workplace)

-- Leverage technology and consider remove work for your team where possible.
+- Leverage technology and consider remote work for your team where possible.

 - Social distancing